allegroai/clearml-server-helm-cloud-ready/README.md

+# This repository is being deprecated
+# :tada: Please see the new and improved [ClearML Helm Charts repository](https://github.com/allegroai/clearml-helm-charts) :tada:

+---
 # ClearML Server for Kubernetes Clusters Using Helm
 # Cloud Ready Version (Advanced)
 ##  Auto-Magical Experiment Manager & Version Control for AI